 There are many tasks that could fall under both the “sales” and “marketing” umbrellas, such as strategizing, lead follow-up, and relaying messages to different departments.
 If your team members aren’t sure who does what, there can be redundancies, or (on the flip side) tasks getting overlooked by both teams.

-When both teams work toward a shared goal, it’s easier for them to work together.
+When both teams work toward a shared goal, most likely revenue-related, it’s easier for them to work together.
 If it’s unclear what the end goal is, or if each team has their own goals, which are not aligned with each other, it can create conflict and inefficiencies.

 Too Much Competition